Cassette Beasts: Overworld

 New Wirral, the game's overworld, is an open world.
 Recording certain types of monsters give the player's character more moves they can use outside of combat to explore the island.
 The player can receive quests from people in Harbourtown and also can receive tips on where to go next.
 The player can also find hidden chests and puzzles by walking around the open world and stumbling on them.
 The game includes a permadeath mode, where monsters that are defeated permanently die in the playthrough, and a map randomizer, to increase replayability.

 The plot of the game follows the player's character as they wake up on the beach of New Wirral, which they were transported to from Earth.
 The player's character attempts to return home as they are helped by other stranded people who are also stuck on the island.
 The player meets a number of companions during the game, and can strengthen their relationship with them by battling alongside them, completing their quests, and talking to them at a campfire while resting.
-Quests in the game include defeating all of the Ranger Captains, skilled members of the Habourtown militia, a personal quest for the companion Kayleigh which involves facing down a cult which she had previously been a part of, and defeating Aleph and his "round table" of Archangels.
+Quests in the game include defeating all of the Ranger Captains, skilled members of the Harbourtown militia, a personal quest for the companion Kayleigh which involves facing down a cult which she had previously been a part of, and defeating Aleph and his "round table" of Archangels.
 The game includes a friendship ranking system and the player is able to engage in a simple romance with companions.